 The Annual General Meeting of Shareholders held on May 31, 2018 authorized the distribution of a cash dividend of \$0.24 per outstanding share of the Company's common stock, to be distributed in quarterly installments of \$0.06 in each of the second, third and fourth quarters of 2018 and first quarter of 2019.
-The amount of \$48 million related to the first installment was paid during the second quarter of 2018.
-The remaining portion of the first installment and the \$0.18 per share cash dividend corresponding to the last three instalments totaled \$168 million and is presented in the line "Dividends payable to stockholders" in the consolidated balance sheet as of June 30, 2018.
+The first installment was paid partially in the second quarter of 2018 for \$48 million, while the remaining portion of \$6 million was paid during the third quarter of 2018.
+The second installment was paid partially in the third quarter for an amount of \$48 million.
+The remaining portion of \$6 million related to the second installment and the \$0.12 per share cash dividend corresponding to the last two installments totaled \$114 million and is presented in the line "Dividends payable to stockholders" in the consolidated balance sheet as of September 29, 2018.